-- A. The non-nursing courses identified in the previous table (i.e., BIO 141, 142, 144, SCI 111, PSY 101, STA 115) are considered supportive to the nursing major. - B. Once students are matriculated into the nursing major, three of the four support science courses (BIO 141, 142, SCI 111) must be taken at TCNJ.
-Only Microbiology (BIO 144) may be taken at another institution. - C. If a student wishes to take permitted support courses at an institution other than THE COLLEGE OF NEW JERSEY, written permission must be obtained from the Chairperson of the Department of Nursing.
+- A. The non-nursing courses identified in the previous table (i.e., BIO 141, 142, 144, CHE 111, PSY 101, STA 115) are considered supportive to the nursing major. - B. Once students are matriculated into the nursing major, three of the four support science courses (BIO 141, 142, CHE 111) must be taken at TCNJ.
+Only Microbiology (BIO 144) may be taken at another institution with prior approval from the Department of Nursing and completion of the Course Approval Form.
+Microbiology courses that are taught entirely on-line are not considered equivalent and will not be accepted for transfer credit by the Department of Nursing.
+Courses that combine on-line coursework with supervised on-site lab instruction are permissible with prior approval. - C. If a student wishes to take permitted support courses at an institution other than THE COLLEGE OF NEW JERSEY, written permission must be obtained from the Chairperson of the Department of Nursing.
 It is the student's responsibility to have an official transcript of the completed course grade sent to the Office of Records and Registration in order to receive transfer credit.
 Transfer credit must be received prior to the start of the semester in which the nursing course, for which it is a pre-requisite, is to be taken. - D. Support courses are pre-requisite or co-requisite to specific nursing courses.
 Students may not enroll in a specific nursing course for which there is a prerequisite unless they have achieved the required minimum grade in the prerequisite course.
 Students will be required to withdraw from the nursing sequence if the required grade is not achieved.
 (See item V of this document for Procedure to follow.) - E. Students enrolled in a co-requisite support course along with identified nursing courses may NOT drop the co-requisite course without specific permission to do so from the Chairperson, Department of Nursing.
 This permission will be documented on the student's advisement sheet.
-Students who drop a co-requisite support course without permission will be required to withdraw from the nursing course or will incur an unsatisfactory grade in the nursing course. - F. Upon the first instance of a grade less than the established minimum in any of the physical sciences (SCI 111, BIO 141, 142, 144), the student will be placed on Department of Nursing probation.
+Students who drop a co-requisite support course without permission will be required to withdraw from the nursing course or will incur an unsatisfactory grade in the nursing course. - F. Upon the first instance of a grade less than the established minimum in any of the physical sciences (CHE 111, BIO 141, 142, 144), the student will be placed on Department of Nursing probation.
 Probationary status will not be removed until all remaining science courses are satisfactorily completed.